 Fees for this course

 EU: €4,529 p.a.
-2015/16
+2016/17

 Non-EU: €13,750 p.a.
-2015/16
+2016/17

 Gordon Sands | PhD Applied Physics

 I'm doing research in radiation safety in radiotherapy, so it involves elements of physics, engineering and medicine.
 Essentially radiotherapy is one of the most technologically advanced forms of treatment in healthcare.
 It uses a lot of advanced equipment, with people involved every step of the way.
 What I am looking at is places where mistakes can be made and making sure the system is designed in such a way that patients’ treatments will never be affected by these mistakes.
 The learning environment at NUI Galway is fantastic.
 So many people, even outside of your own discipline, will always be there to help if you need it.
 Through my supervisor, I’ve developed a great relationship with the Radiotherapy Department in University Hospital Galway and have been able to get radiation therapists, clinical-based medical physicists, nurses and doctors involved with the research.